HishamAbualhaj/Learn-Quest-platform/README.md

 ## Future Enhancements
 - Add real-time notifications
-- Enhance user progress tracking
-- Improve analytics for teachers and admins
+- Add chat system for both admin and user
+- Develop a blog to share experience between people

 ## Contributors
 - **Hesham Abualhaj**: UI/UX, Front-End Development and Back-end Development.

-## License
-This project is licensed under [MIT License](LICENSE).

 ## Contact
 For any questions, feel free to reach out at **hishamraid0@gmail.com**.